 Corpus Christi Catholic School was the first Catholic school to open in Colorado Springs in 1921.
 As Colorado Springs grew, Divine Redeemer and Pauline Memorial (now named St. Paul, Pauline Memorial) opened in 1956 to meet the needs of a larger Catholic population.
 Holy Apostles Preschool followed in 1976 to provide programs for Colorado Springs’ youngest students.
 In 2000 Ave Maria Catholic School was founded to serve the growing population of Parker, in Douglas County, and by 2004 St. Peter Catholic School was opened in Monument to serve families in northern El Paso County.
-St. Katharine Drexel, a Catholic preschool sponsored by and on the campus of Pax Christi Catholic Church in Highlands Ranch, opened its doors in September 2013.
+St. Katharine Drexel, a Catholic preschool sponsored by and on the campus of Pax Christi Catholic Church in Littleton, opened its doors in September 2013.

 Holy Trinity was established in 1966 and served three generations of families in what was once the geographical center of Colorado Springs.
 It closed in 2007 after a decade of sharply declining enrollment due to demographic shifts over the span of its 41 years' presence in the community.
 The majority of Holy Trinity students enrolled in nearby Divine Redeemer and Corpus Christi Catholic Schools.